A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Our results

-Canonical Ramsey theory, which originates in a classical paper of Erd\H{o}s and Rado \citep{Erdos1950}, provides results about colourings which use an arbitrary set of colours.
-We shall need the following basic result from their paper.
-To state their result, we need the notion of left and right coloured sets.
-We say that $X\subset\mathbb{N}$ is \emph{left coloured} if for $i,j,k,l\in X$ with $i<j$ and $k<l$, $\Delta(ij)=\Delta(kl)$ if and only if $i=k$; the definition of a \emph{right coloured} set is analogous.
+Our main aim in this paper is to establish a canonical Ramsey theory for $m$-coloured graphs.
+Canonical Ramsey theory, which originates in a classical paper of Erd\H{o}s and Rado~\citep{Erdos1950}, provides results about colourings which use an arbitrary set of colours.
+We will need a basic canonical Ramsey theorem proved by Erd\H{o}s and Rado.
+To state this result, it will be convenient to introduce some notation.
+We say that $X\subset\N$ is \emph{rainbow coloured} if no two edges with both endpoints in $X$ receive the same colour.
+Also, we say that $X\subset\N$ is \emph{left coloured} if for $i,j,k,l\in X$ with $i<j$ and $k<l$, $\Delta(ij)=\Delta(kl)$ if and only if $i=k$, and the definition of \emph{right coloured} is analogous; if $X$ is left or right coloured, we say, in short, that $X$ is \emph{lexically coloured.} With these definitions in place, we can now state the canonical Ramsey theorem of Erd\H{o}s and Rado~\citep{Erdos1950}.